Can I Sue for Being Kicked Out of a Club, Neighborhood, or Online Group?

 In Sam's case, proving intent is easy.
 He can rely on direct evidence.
 The admin essentially bragged to a friend that Sam was kicked out because he was Catholic.
 Sam could call his friend as a witness to testify as to what they heard.
 The admin's admission is direct evidence of intent.
 Easy.

 Say the admin was more careful.
 Sam would need to rely on circumstantial evidence of the admin's intent.
 This would require some digging.
-If Sam was able to show that the admin kicked out every Catholic group member upon learning that they were Catholic, a jury could infer the admin's discriminatory intent from:
+If Sam can show that the admin kicked out every Catholic group member upon learning that they were Catholic, a jury could infer the admin's discriminatory intent from:

 - The fact of Sam's expulsion